tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 ## How to change game mode in webconfig

 ## How to change game mode mapping in webconfig
 In 8BitDo Arcade stick and Egret II mini Control panel, you can change game mode by pressing button combination.
-To change game mode, Hold Home + S1 + S2 and push button below.
+To change game mode, Hold A1 + S1 + S2 and push button below.

 - B1 : Nintendo Switch
 - B2 : XInput